William Kean Seymour

 William Kean Seymour (1887–1975) was a British writer, by profession a bank manager.
 He was a poet and critic, novelist, journalist and literary editor.

 His first wife was the novelist and short story writer Beatrice Kean Seymour, who died in 1955.
 His second wife was the novelist and short story writer Rosalind Wade, with whom he had two sons, one of whom is the writer Gerald Seymour.

+In 1919, he edited a collection of poems called Miscellany of Poetry, which featured contributions from some major British poets of the time.